acmerocket/parlex/README.md

 ## Design

 The system will (eventually) consist of:
-* extractor: Parse an archive into a well-defined structure.
+* datamine: Parse an archive into a well-defined structure (xapian db)
+* query: Query DB for:
+  * simple text
+  * with data filter
+  * with sentiment (how?)
-* loader: Load extracted data into a data system: Export as CSV, SQL, JSON.
+* export: Dump extracted data into a well-defined format: CSV, JSON, SQL (future)
-* launcher: Launch a cloud/container instance with DB, load scripts and prepared queries.
+* launcher: Launch a cloud/container instance with DB, load scripts and prepared queries and data-browser.

 ## Working notes